An Escalator Ride Down Memory Lane

 Chris and I walked around NYC years later, spending a few days in the city where we met.
 It was a bittersweet walk down memory lane.
 Together we silently rode up those same escalators where I started my first job after I graduated and came to NYC.
 We both looked at one another and smiled.
 They were smiles that came from a place of quiet understanding and deep gratefulness within our hearts.
 Riding up those escalators years prior I couldn't have imagined where I would be now.
 It wasn't what I had planned I couldn't be happier.
 It is better then what I had imagined.
 As I stood in the lobby and stared up to the sixth floor as a self employed professional photographer, I was grateful for what I learned at my first job.
 I was grateful for Chris encouraging me to not just settle with a job because it's what I thought

 I ought to be doing.
 I couldn't have felt more blessed for the ups and downs of life that got me from that 6th floor desk to now waking up everyday and doing what I am passionate about.

 After chatting with the woman at the front desk, we turned around and rode the escalators back down without saying a word.
 I had been down those escalators to the front door a hundred times.
 But this time was different.
 I was truly happy.
 Not, just as happy as I could be doing what I was doing,

-but truly happy and could honestly say I loved my job.
-Loved everything about it.
+but truly and fully happy with a life passion that made me feel excited and alive.
+I love everything about what I do - the creativity, the way it changed the way I saw the world, the couples we meet, the stories we are lucky enough to tell.
 We pushed opened the doors and walked out of the building.
 We walked a few yards from the front door to the spot where I literally met Chris for the first time.
-A few doors down we strolled past the store where he bought me my first digital camera.
+A few doors down we strolled past the store where Chris bought me my first digital camera.
 It was a beautiful and bittersweet stroll down memory lane, a lane that I wouldn't change one bit as it brought me to this very place.